-A total of 16 youth were interviewed.
-The ages of the youth varied from 13 years old to 17 years old.
-Six youth were at Level 1, four youth were at Level 2, three youth were at Level 3 and three youth were at Level 4; 15 youth knew what the rules are while in juvenile hall; one youth did not know the rules.
-There were 15 youth aware of what happens to them when they break those rules and one youth was not; such as having points taken away or being sent back to their room for lockdown.
-There was one youth in juvenile hall for the first time; two youth for the second time, one youth for the third time, one youth for the fourth time, two youth for the fifth time, and nine youth for the eighth time or more.
-All 16 youth interviewed knew what personal possessions they could or could not have in their room(s).
-Sixteen youth felt comfortable knowing that there is someone on staff to whom they could speak.
-Sixteen youth felt that there were staff members from their ethnic background that could speak their primary language.
+A total of 12 youth were in Juvenile Hall and 10 of the 12 youth were interviewed.
+The ages of the youth varied from 13 years old to 18 years old.
+9 youth were at Level 1, 1 youth was at a Level 2; 10 youth knew what the rules are while in Juvenile Hall; 10 youth were aware of what happens to them when they break those rules such as failing to earn points.
+There was 0 youth in Juvenile Hall for the first time; 2 youth for the second time, 0 youth for the third time, 0 youth for the fourth time, 9 youth for the fifth time, 1 youth for the eighth time or more.
+All 10 youth interviewed knew what personal possessions they could or could not have in their room(s).
+10 youth felt comfortable knowing that there is someone on staff to whom they could speak.
+10 youth felt that there were staff members from their ethnic background that could speak their primary language.

-Sixteen youth knew what medical services, including psychological counseling, were available for them.
-Sixteen youth knew that by filling out the proper form they could obtain these services.
-Sixteen youth knew that religious services were available.
-All 16 youth interviewed knew how often and how long they could exercise daily.
-All 16 youth knew they could shower once a day and 16 youth were aware of how often their families could visit them.
-All 16 youth were aware that they could talk during meals after everyone is seated at the table and 16 youth were aware there are provisions for special diets.
-Sixteen youth attended school on the grounds.
+10 youth knew what medical services, including psychological counseling, were available for them.
+10 youth knew that by filling out the proper form they could obtain these services.
+10 youth knew that religious services were available.
+All 10 youth interviewed knew how often and how long they could exercise daily.
+All 10 youth knew they could shower once a day and 10 youth were aware of how often their families could visit them.
+All 10 youth were aware that they could talk during meals after everyone is seated at the table and 10 youth were aware there are provisions for special diets.
+All 10 youth attended school on the grounds.